zenml-io/blog.zenml.io/_posts/2022-07-07-great-expectations.md

 ---
 layout: post
 author: Stefan Nica
-title: "ZenML Lives Up to Your Great Expectations"
+title: "ZenML sets up Great Expectations for continuous data validation in your ML pipelines"
 description: "ZenML combines forces with Great Expectations to add data validation to the list of continuous processes automated with MLOps.
 Discover why data validation is an important part of MLOps and try the new integration with a hands-on tutorial."
 category: zenml
 tags: zenml monitoring tooling integrations mlops evergreen